 - Zoom – allows you to zoom into a detailed area of the drawing, add dimensions, and save that zoomed section so you can print it in the enlarged format.

-This video shows how to create a shop drawing.
+This video shows how to create a shop drawing with our cabinet drawing software.
 Produced before the newest release it does not show the new print functions.
 This is more of a review of creating the drawing.

 The new shop drawing print form contains a few new functions in the Drawing Scale area.
 Scale reflects the real world size to that of the size of the drawing.
 For example one inch measured from a drawing with a scale of “one-inch-to-the-foot” is equivalent to one foot in the real world (a scale of 1:12) and one inch measured from a drawing with a scale of “two-inches-to-the-foot” equals six inches in the real world (a scale of 1:6).